BleekerLab/snakemake_rnaseq/README.md

 * [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)

-# Installation
+# Installation and usage (local machine)

-## Download or clone the GitHub repository
+## Installation

-You will need a local copy of the `snakemake_rnaseq` on your machine.
+You will need a local copy of the GitHub `snakemake_rnaseq` repository on your machine.
 You can either:
 - use git in the shell: `git clone git@github.com:BleekerLab/snakemake_rnaseq.git`.
 - click on ["Clone or download"](https://github.com/BleekerLab/snakemake_rnaseq/archive/master.zip) and select `download`.
 - Then navigate inside the `snakemake_rnaseq` folder using Shell commands.

-# Usage (local machine)
+## Usage

+## Configuration :pencil2:
+You'll need to change a few things to accomodate this pipeline to your needs.
+Make sure you have changed the parameters in the `config/config.yaml` file that specifies where to find the sample data file, the genomic and transcriptomic reference fasta files to use and the parameters for certains rules etc.
+This file is used so the `Snakefile` does not need to be changed when locations or parameters need to be changed.

-## :round_pushpin: Option 1: conda (easiest)
+### :round_pushpin: Option 1: conda (easiest)
 Using the conda package manager, you need to create an environment where core softwares such as `Snakemake` will be installed.
 1. Install the [Miniconda3 distribution (>= Python 3.7 version)](https://docs.conda.io/en/latest/miniconda.html) for your OS (Windows, Linux or Mac OS X).
 2. Inside a Shell window (command line interface), create a virtual environment named `rnaseq` using the `envs/environment.yaml` file with the following command: `conda env create --name rnaseq --file envs/environment.yaml`
 3. Then, before you run the Snakemake pipeline, activate this virtual environment with `source activate rnaseq`.

-While a `conda` environment will in most cases work fine, Docker is the recommended solution as it increases pipeline execution reproducibility.
+While a `conda` environment will in most cases work just fine, Docker is the recommended solution as it increases pipeline execution reproducibility.

-## Option 2: Docker :whale: (recommended)
+### :whale: Option 2: Docker (recommended)
 :round_pushpin: Option 2: using a Docker container
 1. Install Docker desktop for your operating system.
 2. Open a Shell window and type: `docker pull bleekerlab/snakemake_rnaseq:4.7.12` to retrieve a Docker image that includes the pipeline required softwares (Snakemake and conda and many others).